5 Seating Adaptations Available for Mobility Vehicles in Ontario

 • WC19-compliant wheelchairs preferred for crash protection

 Wheelchair seating works well for individuals who have complex seating systems, require specialized positioning, or find transfers physically challenging.
 It's commonly combined with ramp or lift entry systems and may include power kneeling suspension to lower the vehicle floor for easier boarding.
-Ontario dealers certified through the National Mobility Equipment Dealers Association (NMEDA) and Quality Assurance Program (QAP) follow strict installation standards to ensure wheelchair positions meet safety requirements.

 Safety Standards and Professional Installation